-And on the other hand, opting for the federal standard mileage rate can be a good fit for your business.
+On the other hand, opting for the federal standard mileage rate can be a good fit for your business.

-How Much Do Companies Typically Reimburse Their Teams for Mileage?
+How Much to Reimburse for Mileage?

 This approach comes with a benefit for the employees as they don’t have to report taxable income, as they would if the rates exceed the federal standard.